 You see, Northampton is the venue for a house whose interior was designed by none other than Charles Rennie Mackintosh (1868-1928).

 Like many artists Mackintosh struggled for recognition and to make a living during his lifetime, but now he’s absolutely stellar in the art world.

 The Scottish artist is the doyen of the Uk’s Art Nouveau movement, the modernist artistic movement that swept across Europe at the turn of the twentieth century.

-He drew, he painted, and he designed buildings, furniture and interiors mainly before and during the first world war.
+He drew, he painted, and he designed buildings and furniture and interiors mainly before and during the first world war.

 He was never that prolific and there aren’t that many buildings left that he worked on (his most famous building is the Glasgow School of Art, but that suffered from a bad fire a few years back and is now closed to the public during renovation).